From A Wiki of Ice and Fire

 |Founded||Age of Heroes|

-House Bracken of Stone Hedge is an old house from the Riverlands, with the blood of the First Men in their veins.
-They are sworn to House Tully.
+House Bracken of Stone Hedge is an old house from Stone Hedge in the Riverlands, sworn to House Tully.
+They once ruled the Riverlands as kings during the Age of Heroes.
 They blazon their arms with a red stallion upon a golden escutcheon on brown.
 Their words do not appear in the books.

-The Brackens had been petty kings during the Age of Heroes, until the arrival of the Andals.
-They have an old and bitter feud against their neighbors, the Blackwoods, coming from the Age of Heroes when both houses ruled as kings.
-The feud has continued throughout the years, aided by House Bracken's change to the Faith of the Seven.
+The Brackens have the blood of the First Men in their veins and were kings of the Riverlands during the Age of Heroes.
+They have an old and bitter feud against their neighbors, the Blackwoods.
+According to the Brackens, the Blackwoods were vassals who betrayed the Brackens and usurped their crown.
+The feud has continued throughout the years, aided by House Bracken's change to the Faith of the Seven after the Andal invasion.
+The Blackwoods believe the Brackens poisoned the weirwood at Raventree Hall.
 Battle Valley and the village of Blackbuckle are part of the disputed land.
+There have been numerous peaces between the Brackens and Blackwoods, many sealed by marriage, but the feud always restarts.

 A Game of Thrones

-Men-at-arms of House Bracken assist Catelyn Tully in arresting Tyrion Lannister at the Crossroads Inn.
-After the outbreak of the War of the Five Kings, Stone Hedge is attacked by troops of Tywin Lannister.
+After the outbreak of the War of the Five Kings, Ser Gregor Clegane burns out the Brackens, laying waste to their fields, slaughtering their smallfolk and leaving Stone Hedge a smoking ruin.
 Lord Jonos Bracken arrives at Riverrun after the Battle of the Camps.
-Jonos joins the other river lords in declaring Robb Stark to be King in the North and of the Trident.
+At the war council at Riverrun, Jonos suggests to pledge fealty to King Renly Baratheon, perhaps only to contradict Lord Tytos Blackwood's previous statement.
+After Greatjon Umber speaks, Jonos joins the other river lords in declaring Robb Stark to be King in the North.

 A Clash of Kings